-In order to send a passive check result from a remote server, an NSCA client must be used on the remote server.
+To send a passive check result from a remote server, an NSCA client must be used on the remote server.
 There are several Nagios addons that are distributed with an NSCA client implementation.
-You can find several of these addons on the Nagios Exchange website using the link
+You can find several of these addons on the Nagios Exchange website using the link.

 If you need a command-line client for Linux/Unix systems, you can download and install the NSCA addon on the remote machine.
-The NSCA addon can be downloaded from http://www.nagios.org/download/addons.
+The NSCA addon can be downloaded from here.

-Instructions for installing the NSCA client can be found in the community contributed documentation located here: http://nagios.sourceforge.net/download/contrib/documentation/misc/NSCA\Setup.pdf.
+Instructions for installing the NSCA client can be found in the community contributed documentation located here.